a fence formed by a row of closely planted shrubs or bushes

 complicated scheme for all the animals to drop their dung directly in the fields, at a different spot every day, to save the labour of cartage.

-a field covered with grass or herbage and suitable for grazing by livestock
+a field covered with grass and suitable for grazing

 In the long

 pasture, not far from the farm buildings, there was a small knoll which was the highest point on the farm.

 material consisting of seed coverings and pieces of stem

 This would light the stalls and warm them in winter, and would also run a circular saw, a